Report back to me when... I don't know... when it makes sense.

-To review: Linda, who is terribly shallow and greedy, and thinks only of her own benefit gets the CIA to pay for her surgeries, and suffers no negative consequences to her actions.
+To review: Linda, who is terribly shallow and greedy, thinks only of her own benefit, and fully intends to sell national secrets to Russia for cash, gets the CIA to pay for her surgeries, and suffers no negative consequences to her actions.
 Harry, who is a complete sleazebag who constantly cheats on his wife gets served divorce papers, but otherwise gets away scott free to Venezuela.
 Osbourne is an alcoholic JerkAss, but at least has good (if very misguided) intentions; he ends up in a coma and borderline braindead.
 Finally, the characters who get it worst are Chad and Ted, both sweet and sympathetic characters who just try to help; Chad is shot in the head in the second act, while Ted is shot in the arm and hacked to death with a hatchet.

 Oh Crap: Chad, when he hears Harry get something metal that clicks out of the drawer, then sees Harry's empty gun holster.
 You see him put two and two together just before Harry opens the closet and finds Chad inside.

 Palmer: We had his name on a hot list.
 CBP pulled him in.
 Don't know why he was trying to go to Venezuela.
 Director: You don't know.
 Palmer: No, sir.
 Director: We have no extradition with Venezuela.
 Palmer: Oh!
 So what should we do with him?
 Director: For fuck's sake, put him on the next flight to Venezuela!

 Also comes free with an Orphaned Punchline: "Would you come down from there?!"
 The laughs come from Laura and Harry getting a huge kick from it.